Best Practices When Creating MVP For Startups

 Write these features down and prioritize them in categories.
 You can create a matrix that maps the must-have, optional, and excessive features into several stages (releases).

 Look at the table below.
-This is a simplified example of feature story mapping for an e-commerce website MVP.
+This is a simplified example of feature story mapping for an e-commerce website MVP (the same goes when you create an online learning platform, a travel app, or any other product).
 The top row is for must-have sections of a product.

 After prioritizing the features, define the ones for the first release, which, in fact, will be your minimum viable product.
 Under each stage, you can see a number of features dedicated to each release.
 Normally, the first release makes an MVP.

 Choose tools and a technical stack

 One of the most popular judgments about an MVP development process is that technology matters less than the idea.
 If you’re going to extend it to the minimum functional product, it would be a good approach to take care of everything in advance.

 However, this takes time and money, so you have to consider reliable but easy-to-use solutions: